 - Streamlined design workflows and centralized communications around the process of creating

 - Brand Guidelines so that work is on-brand

 - Digital Brand Templates module for customizing and localizing templates without added design work

 DAM is the single-source-of-truth for all design files

 Have you ever worked for a company where every team member stored their files in a different place?
 Frustrating, isn't it, searching through online storage platforms and messy desktops looking for that one file while watching your colleagues use the wrong files over and over again?

 A secure, centralized cloud-based storage solution can put a stop to these frustrations.
 By organizing assets based on a taxonomy structure, DAM makes it a whole lot easier to find files using filters, tags and other advanced search methods.

 Solution to communication hassles: no more emails

-Bynder offers a creative project management module that organizes workflows into four levels: campaign -> job -> stage -> task
+Bynder offers a Creative Workflow module that organizes workflows into four levels: campaign -> job -> stage -> task